 Fortunately, neither Malthus’ dire view nor Ehrlich’s have come to pass.
-With the huge agricultural improvements that we know as the Green Revolution, food supply has grown faster than population.
+With the huge agricultural improvements that we know as the Green Revolution, food supply has grown faster than population (learn more about the green revolution here).
 And improvements in standard of living throughout the world have led not to higher population growth rates, but to lower ones.

 Encyclopedia Britannica.
 Thomas Malthus.
 Available at: https://www.britannica.com/biography/Thomas-Malthus.
 Accessed February 12, 2017.

 The Victorian Web.
 Thomas Robert Malthus.
 Available at: http://www.victorianweb.org/economics/malthus.html.
 Accessed February 12, 2017.